exposit/pythia-oracle/HELP.md

 __"What Do I See?"__

 "Monster, Treasure, Trap" tells you basic room contents (monster, treasure, special, etc.) using a d6 distribution from early D&D (or you can set it to a more Gygax-ian distribution in the config file).
 If it's a trap, it will return "Empty" and set the result of the "Trap" button to the truth.

-Explore the room, make any rolls you need to, and then hit the "Trap" button to see what was there!
+Explore the room, make any rolls you need to, and then hit the "Trap" button to see if there was one there!

 __"What's So Special?"__

 I tried to stay away from "gonzo" but results will still need to be interpreted for your surroundings.
 If something doesn't fit, discard it.
 Or maybe it's a toy version!
+The items in this list range from simple dungeon dressing through encounters.

 "First Impression" rolls up a random number of special features that represent the things you can immediately see on first glance.